-Annie is a 25-year-old stand-up comedian and writer from Melbourne who has been performing for the past eight years.
-She has performed around Australia and internationally, at the Edinburgh Fringe Festival.
+Annie is a 25-year-old stand-up comedian, writer, producer and actor from Melbourne who has been performing for the past eight years.
+She has performed around Australia and internationally, at the Edinburgh Fringe and New Zealand Fringe festivals.

-She started doing stand-up as a teenager and became a National Finalist in the Melbourne International Comedy Festival's Class Clowns competition.
-Since then, she has appeared in The Herald Sun, The Age and on triple J's Good Az Friday Show.
+Annie started doing stand-up as a teenager and became a National Finalist in the Melbourne International Comedy Festival's Class Clowns competition.
+Since then, she has appeared in The Herald Sun, The Age and on Triple J's Good Az Friday Show.

-Annie is also one of twenty artists being mentored by comedian Tessa Waters as part of her international, year-long mentorship program.
+Annie is one of twenty artists being mentored by comedian Tessa Waters as part of her international mentorship program.